-Armenian hachapuri will require some ingredients which might seem exotic for those who don't know much about Armenian and Georgian cultures.
-But you will be able to find them easily in your local Middle Eastern, Russian or Armenian deli store, or even on Amazon.
+Armenian hachapuri will require some ingredients that might seem exotic for those who don't know much about Armenian and Georgian cultures.
+But you will be able to find them easily in your local Middle Eastern, Russian, or Armenian deli store, or even on Amazon.

-Lavash is Armenian thin flatbread.
+Lavash is a thin Armenian flatbread.
 I often see it in regular supermarkets, so it's not a hard find.

 - 2 Armenian lavash, large

 - 0.25 L matsoni, can substitute kefir or ryazhenka

 - Beat together matsoni (or kefir) and eggs.

 - Grate the cheese, mix it with salted cottage cheese.

 - Grease a baking pan with butter and place one lavash on it.

 - Tear the second lavash to large pieces and wet them in matsoni with egg.

 - Now we will be making layers which should be places on the lavash which is lying on tray: first spread there 1/3 of torn and soaked in matsoni lavash; then place half of cheese on top of it; then another 1/3 of torn lavash; and another half of cheese; and at last the remaining 1/3 of torn lavash.